CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS.md

 #SBATCH --error=mpi-err_basic_N2.%j
 #SBATCH --time=00:10:00

-# Make sure to replace ACCOUNTNAME with you JUWELS billing account.
+# Make sure to replace ACCOUNTNAME with your JUWELS billing account.
 # '--nodes' and '--ntasks-per-node' are the number of compute nodes and MPI ranks per node for this job.
 # '--output' and '--error' denote output files for the standard output and error stream, %j denotes the JUWELS jobid.